titusjgr/pygame-snake/README.md

 The environment for the network to interact with is `environment.py`.

-The neural network training script is `train.py`.
+The neural network training script is `train_dqn.py`.

-Finally, to see DQN played game, execute `ai.py`.
+Finally, to see DQN playing game, execute `play_dqn.py`.